Pararius/gcr-deploy/README.md

     steps:
       - uses: actions/checkout@v1

+      # Store the short commit hash (first 7 characters) as environment variable
+      - name: Set short commit hash
+        run: echo ::set-env name=SHORT_TAG::$(echo ${GITHUB_SHA::7})

       # Login to Google Cloud using a service account.
-      # The JSON key for this service account is stored as a base64 encoded string in the GCLOUD_AUTH secret.
+      # The JSON key for this service account is stored as a base64 encoded string
+      #   in the GCLOUD_AUTH secret.
       - name: Login to Google Cloud
         env:
           GCLOUD_AUTH: ${{ secrets.GCLOUD_AUTH }}